Skip to main content

 Anime & MangaAnime Reviews

-‘Trigun Stampede’ review: Vash the Stampede is a tragedy
+‘Trigun Stampede’ Episode 8 review: “Our Home” knows that Vash the Stampede is a tragedy

 “Our Home,” the eighth episode of season one, drives that point home as we spend it in the past following Vash’s initial fall to earth.
-After having survived the emergency crash landing and realizing that the closest thing to a parent he’s ever known was sacrificed at the hands of his brother, Knives, Vash runs away into the deserts of No Man’s Land before he’s spotted by Luida, another survivor who senses there’s more to this boy than he lets on.
+After having survived the emergency crash landing and realizing that the closest thing to a parent he’s ever known was sacrificed at the hands of his brother, Knives, Vash runs away into the deserts of No Man’s Land.
+There, Luida, another survivor spots him and senses that there’s more to this boy than he lets on.

-This is something we had figured out by the end of episode seven, “Wolfwood,” when we learn that Vash isn’t human, but a Plant and able to communicate with others.
-In “Our Home” we see the start of that strength, as he initially believed he wasn’t able to produce anything, unlike his brother.
-Later though he hears the plant of Ship 3 and recognizes it’s in trouble.
+This is something we learn by the end of Episode 7, “Wolfwood.”
+It’s there we learn that Vash isn’t human but a Plant able to communicate with others.
+In “Our Home,” we see the beginnings of that strength, as he initially believed he couldn’t produce anything, unlike his brother.
+Later, though, he hears the plant of Ship 3 and recognizes it’s in trouble.

 Read More | ‘One Piece Odyssey’ Review: So Close To Being A Classic

-Despite the brevity of the episode, there’s a lot of story packed in, so much so that there’s enough backstory left to be explored this week.
-Vash learns young it seems that it will take convincing for others to trust him, and this is before he has accrued a reputation for leaving waste and ruin in his wake.
-After five years with this crew, having been accepted as a member despite initial hesitations, he’s suspected again, however briefly, by another member Brad.
+Despite the brevity of the episode, there’s a lot of story here.
+So much so that there’s enough backstory left to be explored.
+Vash learns young that it will take convincing to earn others’ trust.
+And this is before he has accrued a reputation for leaving waste and ruin in his wake.
+After five years with this crew, having been accepted as a member despite initial hesitations, he’s suspected again, however briefly, by another member, Brad.
 Overhearing him and Luida talking, Vash runs away, leaving only a note thanking them for their kindness and explaining that he’s going to face his past head-on.

-Still, each week Trigun Stampede manages to shock with the brutalist scenarios they find themselves in.
-At this rate, those unfamiliar with the source material can’t help wondering if we should be hoping for a happy ending.
-Perhaps our best bet is to wish for one that’s in part hopeful, as we learn more about this iconic figure.
+Still, each episode of Trigun Stampede manages to shock with the brutal scenarios the characters find themselves in.
+At this rate, those unfamiliar with the source material can’t help but wonder whether we should be hoping for a happy ending.
+Perhaps our best bet is to wish for one that’s partly hopeful as we learn more about this iconic figure.
 The more this series goes by the more it’s tough to ward away my most clear comparison, Doctor Who, especially the Eleventh Doctor.
-He too was perceived as a madman out of time, who instead was a lonesome alien trying to find a sense of home.
+He, too, was perceived as a madman out of time, who instead was a lonesome alien trying to find a sense of home.

 Featured Image Courtesy of Crunchyroll